-Before engaging 4A its important to pay attention to the road surface conditions.
-Meaning, does it consist of a mixture of slippery and non-slippery conditions.
+Before engaging 4A it’s important to pay attention to the road surface conditions.
+Meaning, does it consists of a mixture of slippery and non-slippery conditions.
 Has it been snowing or raining recently leaving certain parts of the road with low traction while other sections are clean and clear?
 In these situations, the 4A system can provide added confidence and control, ensuring a safer driving experience.

 Drivetrain and Transfer Case

 What happens to the drivetrain and TC when you engage 4A?
 Well, unlike 4H, the 4A system actually runs mainly in 2H and only engages the front wheels when necessary.
 The advanced computer systems and wheel sensors take care of all the guesswork.
-While driving, the 4WD system makes thousands of calculations and reacts within split-seconds once it senses the traction has been compromised.
+While driving, the 4WD system makes thousands of calculations and reacts within split seconds once it senses the traction has been compromised.
 This gives you the benefit of returning the best fuel efficiency and safety combined.
-This is advantages when driving in slippery road conditions like snow, sand, grass, wet roads and steep inclines.
+This is an advantage when driving in slippery road conditions like snow, sand, grass, wet roads, and steep inclines.

 However, it’s important to note that while the 4A system enhances traction, it does not necessarily mean that driving in 4A mode is always required or recommended on the freeway.
 In normal driving conditions, where the road is dry and well-maintained, utilizing the rear-wheel-drive (2WD) mode of the F-150 can be more fuel-efficient and sufficient for most situations.